451hackathon/451-imp-report/draft-hrcRFC7725.md

 Connectivity
 ============

-HTTP 451 status code response can be sent by the end nodes as well as by intermediary nodes, which makes for a potential anonimity breach possible.
-However, this anonimity breach needs to be intentional.
+HTTP 451 status code response can be sent by the end nodes as well as by intermediary nodes, which makes for a potential anonymity breach possible.
+However, this anonymity breach needs to be intentional.

 Privacy
 =======